+The Fostering Panel promotes safe, secure and stable placements.
+It carries out a rigorous quality assurance function and promotes thorough assessments, support and training for foster carers.
 The Fostering Panel monitors the range and type of foster carers available to the local authority in comparison with the needs of children, and plays a key role in the improvement of standards within the fostering service.

-As part of this function, the Panel oversees the conduct of assessments and annual reviews of approved foster carers, advises on any relevant matters in relation to the fostering service and makes recommendations to Children's Services about quality issues and performance standards.
+As part of this function, the Panel oversees the conduct of assessments and annual reviews of approved foster carers, advises on any relevant matters in relation to the Fostering Service and makes recommendations to Children's Services about quality issues and performance standards.

 In particular, the Panel makes recommendations as to the following:

 - The suitability of applicants to act as foster carers and terms of their approval (including Connected Persons);

 - Exemptions from the limit to the number of children placed with foster carers;

 - The continued suitability of the foster carers and whether the terms of the approval remain appropriate (after the first annual review of foster carers and any other review where significant changes or termination of approval is recommended - see Review and Termination of Approval of Foster Carers Procedure);

 - Any other special matters relevant to a foster carer which the Chair of the Panel considers appropriate to be referred;